connorlof/Freshwater-Compatibility-Flutter/README.md

 # Freshwater Aquarium Compatibility App (Flutter Version)

 This application offers a simple comparison between common freshwater species for compatibility.
-It functions similar to species look up tables found online except with a simple user interface and
+It functions similar to species look up tables found online except with a simple user interface and ability to combine multiple species groups.

 ## Motivation